 Get up and move regularly.
 Doing some simple stretches can really help.

 Make sleep a priority

 Charge your devices outside of your room or leave them outside your bedroom.
-You'll reduce the temptation to be online instead of sleeping.
+You'll reduce the temptation to be applied instead of alcohology.